customgento/docs/pages/child-product-data-m2.md

 ![Settings configuration]({{ "images/child-product-data/child-product-data-settings-fields.png" }} "Settings configuration")

 After entering the correct identifiers, please save the configuration and clear the cache.
 From now on, as soon as you choose a child product, the module will show the child data for the identifiers you configured, for example the adapted product name or the SKU.
+If you do not want to change the data for a specific attribute, you can simply leave the field empty.

 ![Output]({{ "images/child-product-data/child-product-data-output.png" }} "Product page with changed child data (title, SKU)")